Rocketman (film): Casting

 In April 2018, Taron Egerton was officially cast to play the musician in the film.
 Egerton had previously appeared with John in the 2017 film Kingsman: The Golden Circle, and Egerton, as Johnny the Gorilla, sang John's song "I'm Still Standing" in the 2016 animated film Sing.
 In June, the role of Bernie Taupin was given to Jamie Bell.
 In July, Richard Madden entered negotiations to play John Reid, and Bryce Dallas Howard was cast to play John's mother.
 Gemma Jones was announced as being cast in the film in October.

 Filming

 Production began on 2 August 2018.
 In October 2018, it was announced the film was shooting in London.
 Filming commenced at Bray Film Studios near Maidenhead, Berkshire.
 Additional filming occurred at Pinewood Studios and Shepperton Studios.

+Choreographer Adam Murray choreographed the film's musical sequences.
+Production designer Marcus Rowland said Murray's choreography had an influence on the film's sets.

 Music

 The soundtrack for the film was released by Virgin EMI (UK) and Interscope Records (US) on CD and digital formats on 24 May 2019 and was also released by Interscope Records on vinyl on August 23, 2019.
 The album contains 22 tracks of several hits performed by the cast of the film and a newly written award-winning track "(I'm Gonna) Love Me Again" featuring vocals by Taron Egerton and Elton John together.

 A commercial success in terms of sales, the soundtrack reached the Top 40 chart level in multiple countries such as Australia, Switzerland, and the United States, including the production's own United Kingdom.